stevemolitor/monet/README.md

 - Automatically generates unique keys for multiple sessions (e.g., `project<2>`)

 With a prefix argument (`C-u C-c m s`), you can manually select a directory.

+You can start multiple sessions per project, or have multiple

 ### Customization